U.S. agency denies data center to monitor citizens' emails

 All wiretapping of U.S. citizens by the NSA requires a warrant from a three-judge court set up under the Foreign Intelligence Surveillance Act passed in 1978.

-Former President George W. Bush issued an executive order shortly after the Sept.
-11, 2001 attacks on the United States that authorized NSA to monitor certain phone calls without obtaining a warrant.
+Former President George W. Bush issued an executive order shortly after the September 11, 2001 attacks on the United States that authorized the NSA to monitor certain phone calls without obtaining a warrant.

 It said the project would result in 5,000 to 10,000 new jobs during the construction phase, with 100 to 200 permanent employees to work there once it was completed.
 The U.S. Army Corps of Engineers is handling the construction of the facility.

+NSA spokeswoman Vanee Vines said the center was due to be completed in September.

-NSA is the executive agent for the Office of the Director of National Intelligence, and will be the lead agency at the facility, but the center will also help other agencies, including the Department of Homeland Security, in protecting national security networks, according to a NSA news release.
-(Reporting by Andrea Shalal-Esa; Editing by Paul Simao)
+The NSA is the executive agent for the Office of the Director of National Intelligence, and will be the lead agency at the facility, but the center will also help other agencies, including the Department of Homeland Security, in protecting national security networks, according to a NSA news release.